paniabhisek/AlexNet/README.rst

     AlexNet - INFO - Time: 0.087481 Epoch: 2 Batch: 7821 Loss: 6.830358 Accuracy: 0.002981
     AlexNet - INFO - Time: 0.089649 Epoch: 3 Batch: 7821 Loss: 6.830358 Accuracy: 0.002981

-So the next task is to add dropout layers and/or data augmentation methods.
-Data augmentation method will increase the training time substantially as compared to adding dropout layers.
-So let's first add dropout layers in the last two fully connected layers.

-*One eternity later...*
+Addition of dropout layer and/or data augmentation:

 The model still overfits even if dropout layers has been added and the accuracies are almost similar to the previous one.
-Adding data augmentation method wasn't a rescue either: Sometime it goes to 100% and sometime it stays at 0% in the first epoch itself.
+After adding data augmentation method: sometime it goes to 100% and sometime it stays at 0% in the first epoch itself.

-After digging deeper it turns out that ``tf.nn.conv2d`` layer doesn't have any activation function by default as in the case for ``tf.contrib.layers.fully_connected`` (default is ``relu``).
-So basically I had 1 linear function and 3 non linear functions in the entire architecture as opposed to 8 non linear functions (as given in the paper).
+By mistakenly I have added ``tf.nn.conv2d`` which doesn't have any activation function by default as in the case for ``tf.contrib.layers.fully_connected`` (default is ``relu``).
 So it makes sense after 3 epochs there is no improvement in the accuracy.

 Once ``relu`` has been added, the model was looking good.
 In the first epoch, few batch accuracies were 0.00781, 0.0156 with lot of other batches were 0s.
 In the second epoch the number of 0s decreased.
-So maybe the model will behave properly with other learning rates.

 After changing the learning rate to ``0.001``: